- Sentinel 100

 When a certificate is authenticated, a secure TLS

 connection is established with a peer.
-Then SIP Transport Types, Hypertext Transfer Protocol Secure (HTTPS), and TR-069 (CWMP) can be used over the TLS connection.
+Then SIP Transport Types, Hypertext Transfer Protocol Secure (HTTPS), and TR-069 or CPE WAN Management Protocol (CWMP) can be used over the TLS connection.

 TLS connections also prevents man-in-the-middle attacks.
 Important The Mediatrix unit does not support a mix of both TLS and non-TLS links.
 Once TLS is enabled, it is enabled for all configured SIP gateways.